athertahir/development-with-wildfly/Lab Guides/md files/Chapter11/Episode_7_Openshift.md

 You have already learned the basics of the Hystrix's circuit breaker implementation.
-Now it is time to learn its basic API, which we will use later in this chapter.
+Now it is time to learn its basic API, which we will use later in this episode.
 Let's do it now.

 Using Hystrix
 -------------